 Has your once passionate relationship morphed into a roommate marriage?
-Try these five tips from licensed psychologist Beth O’Brien to get your relationship back on track and more intimate—both physically and emotionally.
+When couples grow apart they can try these five tips to reintroduce intimacy and revive their couple bubble.

 “What am I going home to?”
 Mindy wondered.
 On Friday evening, when friends were out having fun, Mindy remained at her office desk.
 She wasn’t in any hurry to get home.
 Josh, her husband of 12 years, was probably in the study staring at his computer screen.
 The couple had no plans.